redhat-openstack/openstack-puppet-modules/README.md

 *present*, *latest* or a specific version number (default **present**).

 ##### `cassandra_package_name`
 The name of the Cassandra package.
-Must be installable from a repository (default **dsc21**).
+Must be available from a repository (default **dsc21**).

 ##### `cassandra_yaml_tmpl`